Skip to navigation Skip to content

 Customers currently receiving Farm Household Allowance (FHA) are able to receive it for 4 years (1,460 days), unless they cease to be eligible for another reason.

-Customers currently receiving FHA who have commenced, or are intending to commence, an approved course of study are able to lodge a YA or Austudy claim or, choose to remain on FHA provided they are able to continue to meet their FHA eligibility and mutual obligation requirements for FHA.
+Customers currently receiving FHA who have commenced, or are intending to commence, an approved course of study are able to lodge a YA or Austudy claim or remain on FHA provided they are able to continue to meet their FHA eligibility and mutual obligation requirements for FHA.

-Customers will need to consider the following factors before making a decision to transfer to YA or Austudy:
+Customers should consider the following factors before making a decision to transfer to YA or Austudy:

 If the most appropriate payment for the customer's circumstances is: